 Just remember that if something ‘te late’, it really makes your heart vibrate with joy.

-Oh, and your collection of interesting Mexican phrases wouldn’t be complete without the phrase ‘a toda madre’.
+Oh, and your knowledge of Mexican slang wouldn’t be complete without understanding the word ‘chamba‘.
 Be sure to check it out next!